-Peyto Lake is a popular Canadian hotspot thanks to easy accessibility by car, easy access to elevated view, countless Instagram pictures and overall popularity of Banff National Park.
+Peyto Lake is a popular Canadian hotspot thanks to accessibility by car, easy access to elevated view, countless Instagram pictures and overall popularity of Banff National Park.
 We’re answering the most common questions about Peyto Lake.

 You can learn all about Peyto Lake in this article where we answer all your questions.
 Everything you need to know about visiting Peyto Lake in Banff National Park is below, including swimming and alternative viewpoints.

 Why is Peyto Lake so blue?

-Glacial fed lakes anywhere around the world have either grey or aquamarine colour similar to Peyto Lake thanks to the rock flour (also called glacial milk).
-The rock flour is created by a glacier sliding down the valley.
-Glacier grinds the surface of the bedrock underneath creating the dust that is carried away by melted water.
-Depending on the type of the rock, glacial milk can reflect sun rays in different hues of blue, green or grey.
-Swimming in these waters leaves a grey dusty film on your skin.
+Depending on the type of rock, glacial milk can reflect sun rays in different hues of blue, green or grey.
+Swimming in these waters leaves a dusty grey film on your skin.

-Many lakes in the world have similar and maybe even better hues of aquamarine colour, for example, Laguna 69 in Peru, plenty of Chilean or Patagonian lakes.
-Another example is McArthur Lake in Yoho National Park which has indigo colour but to get there you have to hike a couple of hours.
-The biggest amount of aquamarine water flow we’ve seen is Baker River in Chile.
+Many lakes around the world have similar and maybe even more breathtaking hues of aquamarine colour, for example, Laguna 69 in Peru and plenty of Chilean or Patagonian lakes.
+Another example is McArthur Lake in Yoho National Park, which has indigo colour, but to get there, you have to hike for a couple of hours.
+The most significant amount of aquamarine water flow we’ve seen is the Baker River in Chile.

 Peyto Lake parking lot

 There are two parking lots at the Bow Summit (aka Peyto Lake lookout).
 The main (lower) parking lot for visitors is about 500 m from the Icefields Parkway exit.
 Further up the road is an upper parking lot for buses and disabled right next to the viewing platform.

 You can drive up here and use it to drop off your passengers.
 Parking is free and very busy during the summer.